heminei/vscode-pro-deployer/README.md

 - support status bar item
 - support quick pick dialog
 - download files or folders from targets
+- delete files or folders from targets
 - diff tool: compare local file with remote file
+- upload all open files
+- upload all uncommitted files
 - support workspaces!
 Now you can have multiple Pro Deployer configurations for each workspace.
 The first workspace folder is used for default configuration for UI/UX settings.
 All other settings will be used according to the active workspace.
 When use `pro-deployer.upload-all-open` or `pro-deployer.download-all-files` will be uploaded/downloaded files from the selected target workspace.

 ## Donation